manmuqingshan/Pixelix/README.md

 ## Motivation

 My initial goal was to have a remote display that would show multiple kind of information and run reliably 24/7.
 Can be connected to the local network via WiFi and controlled via REST API or Websocket.
-PIXELIX was born! :-)
+PIXELIX was born!

 ## Introduction

-The PIXELIX firmware is for ESP32 boards that controls a RGB LED matrix.
-It can be used to display text and animations.
+The PIXELIX firmware is for ESP32 boards that controls a RGB LED matrix or a TFT display.
+It can be used to display time, date, weather, text, animations and etc.
+It doesn't require any cloud connection, even its not required to have a smarthome system.
+But with its REST and MQTT API it fits perfect with [Home Assistant](https://www.home-assistant.io/) or any other smarthome system.

 ## Features

 - Supports 32x8 LED matrix size out of the box.
 Its possible to cascade another matrix to have a longer display.
+- Supports some small TFT displays to simulate a LED matrix in retro style.
-- Can display static or scrolling text, as well as static (BMP and GIF) or animated icons (GIF).
+- Display static or scrolling text, as well as static (BMP and GIF) or animated icons (GIF).
-- Includes a web interface for configuring and controlling the LED matrix.
+- Includes a web interface for configuration and control.
-- Supports REST API and MQTT for remote control and integration with other systems, like [Home Assistant](https://www.home-assistant.io/).
+- Supports REST and MQTT API for remote control and integration with other systems, like [Home Assistant](https://www.home-assistant.io/).
-- Can be extended with custom effects and animations.
+- Extendable with custom effects and animations by plugins.
 See list of [plugins](./doc/PLUGINS.md).
+- Its plugin concept allows to scale for different development boards.

 Please note, that not every feature might be available for all kind of development boards.
-E.g. for MQTT support you need a development board with 8 MB flash or more.
+E.g. for MQTT support you need a development board with 8 MB flash or more, except for the Ulanzi TC001.
 See the `config<variant>.ini` configuration files in [./config](./config) folder.

 | Some impressions |   |
 | - | - |